-While Animal Farm condemns all forms of totalitarianism, it is most explicitly a bitter attack on the Soviet Union.
-Though Orwell supported the ideas of Socialism, he strongly opposed the Soviet Union’s descent into totalitarianism under Stalin.
-Animal Farm satirically attacks the Soviet Union by mirroring many events from Soviet history in the novel.
-The events of Animal Farm that mirror historical events in the Soviet Union, such as the revolution and the subsequent corruption of its ideals, will be highlighted and discussed in the Summary and Analysis sections.
+While Animal Farm condemns all forms of totalitarianism, it’s most explicitly a bitter attack on the Soviet Union.
+Though Orwell supported the ideals of socialism, he strongly opposed the Soviet Union’s descent into totalitarianism under Stalin in the decades before and during World War II.
+Animal Farm satirically attacks the Soviet Union by mirroring many events from Soviet history, and though Animal Farm is subtitled “A Fairy Story,” almost nothing that happens in it is at all fantastical; nearly every event, and indeed every character, correlates to a historical event, person, or group of people.